dillon-turner/651_webmap/index.md

 You can explore this map [as its own web page here](PersonalCrimes.html).

-Next is an interactive map showcasing all parks in NYC!
+Next is an interactive map showcasing a one block buffer surrounding all parks in NYC and a marker labeling 'Flagship' and 'Neighborhood' Parks!

+<iframe src="ParksNYC.html" height = "600" width = "1000"></iframe>

+You can explore this map [as its own web page here](ParksNYC.html).